Greensburg CDL DUI Lawyers Near You

 - The prosecutor has insufficient evidence to prove you committed the DUI beyond a reasonable doubt.

 Do Not Accept ARD Lightly for a Pennsylvania CDL DUI

 In some circumstances, you may be eligible for Accelerated Rehabilitation Disposition (ARD).
 But this is not typically a good choice for CDL holders.
 If you did not have a commercial license at all and were facing a DUI in your personal vehicle, then ARD enables you to avoid a trial and possibly a conviction, if you adhered to the rules of supervision.
 However, ARD does not prevent you from a CDL disqualification, whether you were in a commercial or personal vehicle at the time of the arrest.

 The Pennsylvania Department of Transportation (PennDOT) considers ARD as a DUI conviction in regard to commercial drivers.
 Once PennDOT is notified of your participation in ARD, your CDL will be disqualified.

 The only way to avoid CDL disqualification is to fight the CDL DUI charges, and to have the charges dismissed, reduced to a non-DUI offense, or to be found not guilty.
 To strive toward these goals, call our CDL DUI lawyers right away.

-Can You Get a CDL With a DUI?
+Can You Get a CDL With a DUI in Pennsylvania?

 If you have a DUI on your record, it is still possible to obtain a CDL for the first time.
 While you cannot get a CDL if you are under a driver’s license suspension if your license is valid and up to date, and the sentence for your DUI is complete, you can move forward with taking the CDL knowledge and skills tests.